 Under s 127(1) of the Communications Act 2003, a person is guilty of an offence if he (a) sends by means of a public electronic communications network a message or other matter that is grossly offensive or of an indecent, obscene or menacing character; or (b) causes any such message or matter to be so sent.
 On summary conviction, an offender is liable to six months' imprisonment or an unlimited fine, or to both.
-Section 51 of the Criminal Justice and Courts Act 2015 amended the offence so that it can be tried provided an information is laid before the end of the period of three years beginning with the day on which the offence was committed.
+Section 51 of the Criminal Justice and Courts Act 2015 amends the offence so that it can be tried provided an information is laid before the end of the period of three years beginning with the day on which the offence was committed.

-The provision was considered by the House of Lords in DPP v Collins.214 D telephoned the office of his MP and in the course of complaining about various issues he spoke of 'wogs', 'Pakis' and 'black bastards' during his conversations with the office members.
+In DPP v Collins,214 D telephoned the office of his MP and in the course of complaining about various issues he spoke of 'wogs', 'Pakis' and 'black bastards' during his conversations with the office members.
 Of those who heard the messages, one had found the language upsetting, one had not done so and one had found it depressing.
 None of those people happened to be a member of an ethnic minority.
 The justices acquitted D on the basis that, while offensive, a reasonable person would not consider these messages 'grossly' offensive.
-The Divisional Court agreed.
-The House of Lords allowed the prosecutor's appeal, holding that the offence was complete when the message was sent, provided D is shown to have intended or. been aware of the proscribed nature of his communication.